-WELDING AWS LEVEL 1

-Welding AWS Certification

-\$17,000.00

-Welding

 Welders join objects together by applying heat or pressure.
-Skilled welders have a thorough knowledge of welding principles and metals.
+Skilled welders have a thorough knowledge of welding principals and metals.
 They use blueprints and drawings to build anything from ships to cars to bridges.
 Welders are also crucial in maintaining power plants and the entire piping industry of all types and have the opportunity to travel throughout the year.

-AWS LEVEL ONE: 500 Class Hours

-(GMAW, GTAW, FCAW, SMAW, Fillet Welds, Open Butt Plate Welds) Schedule: Tuesday, Wednesday, & Thursday (Day) & Tuesday, Thursday (Night) Classes run September-June

-Time: 8:00am - 12:00pm (Day) & 5:30pm - 9:30pm (Night)

-Tuition: \$10,500

-Accredited Test Facility

-GMCA is an official Accredited Test Facility (ATF) certified by the American Welding Society (AWS).

-Modules

-This program provides training and AWS certification in the most common welding processes such as MIG(GMAW), TIG(GTAW), Flux-Core(FCAW), Stick(SMAW), Fillet Welds, and Open Butt Plate Welds.
+AWS Level 1: 500 class hours (GMAW, GTAW, FCAW, SMAW, Fillet Welds, Open Butt Plate Welds) Schedule: Tuesday, Wednesday & Thursday Class runs September - June Time: 8:00am - 12:00pm (all days) Tuition: \$10,500 Program Length: AWS Certification (about 42 weeks) Instructor Bios Steven Hilliker - 41 years welding experience - Nuclear Welder - Chemical Industry Piping and Structural Welder - CWI / CWE / ASME B31.3 SG-E Member - Welding Specialist Kathy Warren - 20+ years as a Journeyman Pipefitter/Welder at Dow Corning - Certified in stick, mig, and tig welding MODULES This program provides training and AWS certification in the most common welding processes such as MIG(GMAW), TIG(GTAW), Flux-Core (FCAW), Stick (SMAW), Fillet Welds, and Open Butt Plate Welds.
 Participants who complete the program are certified as AWS Level-1 Welders.
-A graduate Level-1 Entry Welder will be able to perform minor external repairs to equipment and accessories in all processes and setup.
-They will perform:

-- · Stick (SMAW) operations making fillet and groove welds in all positions within a limited thickness range on carbon steel.

-- MIG (Gas Metal Arc Welding) is short circuit transfer operations, making fillet and groove welds in all positions within a limited thickness range on carbon steel.
-Gas Metal Arc Welding (spray transfer) operations making fillet and groove welds in limited positions within a limited thickness range on carbon steel.

-- Flux-Core (FCAW-SS/GS) operations making fillet and groove welds in all positions within a limited thickness range on carbon steel.

-- TIG (GTAW) operations making fillet and groove welds in all positions within a limited thickness range on carbon steel, and in limited positions within a limited thickness range of austenitic stainless steel and aluminum.
+A graduate Level-1 Entry Welder will be able to perform minor external repairs to equipment and accessories in all processes, and setup and perform: - Stick (SMAW) operations making fillet and groove welds in all positions within a limited thicknesrange on carbon steel - MIG (Gas Metal Arc Welding) is short circuit transfer operations, making fillet and groove welds in all positions within a limited thickness ranged on carbon steel.
+Gas Metal Arc Welding (spray transfer) operations making fillet and groove welds in limited positions within a limited thickness range on carbon steel. - Flux-Core (FCAW-SS/GS) operations making fillet and groove welds in all positions within a limited thickness range on carbon steel. - TIG (GTAW) operations making fillet and groove welds in all positions within a limited thickness range on carbon steel, and in limited positions within a limited thickness range of austenitic stainless steel and aluminum.
+Effective Immediately - As of July 2019, all programs/classes/certifications offered by The Greater Michigan Construction Academy, in association with welding, are accredited by The American Welding Society (AWS).

-Instructor Bios

-Steven Hilliker

-- 40+ years welding experience

-- Nucléar Welder

-- Chemical industry Piping and Structural Welder

-- CWI/CWE/ASME B31.3 SG-E Member

-- Welding Specialist

-Kathy Warren

-- 20+ years as a Journeyman Pipefitter/Welder at Dow Corning

-- Certified in stick, mig, and tig welding

-Travis Arthur

-- 15+ years as a Chemical, Gas & Oil, Aerospace, Military & Defense, Robotics, and Automotive Welder

-- CWI/CWE/API 510/NDT Certifications

-- Member of several Welding Associations

-Effective Immediately -

-As of July 2019, all programs/classes/certifications offered by The Greater Michigan Construction Academy, in association with welding, are accredited by The American Welding Society (AWS).